The Trust-Forum project

 - A global login system, by which one account on one site

-possibility to own several identities and use them to be identified
+gives the possibility to own several identities and use them to

 - Registration by invitation